deemoe404/NanoSite/wwwroot/post/main_en.md

   }
   ```

 🎉 Congratulations!
 You've set up NanoSite.
 Reload the page and you should see your post card on the homepage.
 Click to read it.

+## What's Next?

-For more customization options, see the [docs](?id=post/doc_en.md); for deploying to GitHub Pages, see [here](?id=post/githubpages_en.md).
+- For more customization options, see the [Documentation](?id=post/doc_en.md).
+- For deploying to GitHub Pages, see [Deploying to GitHub Pages](?id=post/githubpages_en.md).
+- For SEO optimization, see [SEO optimization](?id=post/seo_en.md).